Get the agreement

 (a) Redemption.
 Beginning with the first quarter after the position’s month 60, the Holder may submit, at least 10 days before the quarter closes, a standing redemption request for all or part of the position.
 The Company may open the queue earlier, beginning with the first quarter after the position’s month 36, by an irrevocable notice issued with any Quarterly Update; early opening creates no payment obligation.
 Standing requests persist across quarters until filled or withdrawn.
 At settlement, the Declared Budget is applied pro rata across all standing requested amounts, valued at the Unreturned Purchase Amount times the Multiple.
 Partial fills carry forward automatically.
 Each payment reduces the Unreturned Purchase Amount proportionally, and redeemed amounts are permanently extinguished.
 Positions held by officers, directors, or holders of 10% or more of the Company’s equity participate on identical pro rata terms and are flagged in the Quarterly Update.

 (b) Conversion.
 Beginning with the first quarter after the position’s month 36, the Holder may elect, at least 10 days before the quarter closes, to convert up to 1/8 of the original position per quarter.
+The commencement and the per-quarter fraction in the preceding sentence do not apply to a conversion elected in response to a Buyout Notice under Section 5(c) or a Conversion Offer under Section 5(e); such a conversion is available in the quarter of the offer and uses every other term of this Section, including the conversion price and the dilution cap.
 The amount converting equals the elected portion of the Unreturned Purchase Amount times the Multiple.
-The conversion price is Ledger Base per fully diluted share of common stock, from the most recent reported Ledger Base, computed under the Reporting Standard.
-The Company issues the converted amount divided by that price in shares of common stock (or, for an entity not organized as a stock corporation, the equivalent ownership units carrying the same economic rights, with governance as provided by that entity’s organizing documents).
+The conversion price is Ledger Base per fully diluted share or unit, from the most recent reported Ledger Base, computed under the Reporting Standard.
+The Company issues the converted amount divided by that price in shares of common stock (or, for an entity not organized as a stock corporation, the equivalent ownership units carrying the same economic rights (which may be denominated in a standardized ledger unit of account where the entity’s organizing documents so provide), with governance as provided by that entity’s organizing documents).
 Conversion never produces preferred stock, liquidation preference, or special voting or blocking rights beyond those of common-equivalent ownership.
 Conversion reduces the Unreturned Purchase Amount proportionally, and the claim on the converted amount is extinguished.

-(c) Buyback.
+(c) Buyout.
 In any quarter for which the Company has issued a conforming Quarterly Update, the Company may issue, with that Update, a “Buyout Notice” for all or part of any outstanding positions at the Unreturned Purchase Amount times the Multiple.
-Each noticed Holder may, at least 10 days before the quarter closes, elect to convert all or part of the noticed amount under Section 5(b) instead of accepting cash, without regard to the per-quarter fraction.
+Each noticed Holder may, at least 10 days before the quarter closes, elect to convert all or part of the noticed amount under Section 5(b) instead of accepting cash; a Holder who does not so elect accepts cash for the noticed amount.
 Partial Buyout Notices apply pro rata across all positions of the class.
 Budget released by such conversion elections is reallocated pro rata to remaining noticed positions in the same quarter, and any residue carries to the next quarter.
+Each Buyout Notice, and each Holder election in response, is disclosed in the Quarterly Update, and a Buyout Notice to a position held by an officer, director, or holder of 10% or more of the Company’s equity is flagged.
 Settled amounts are permanently extinguished.

 (d) Qualified Financing and priced-round resolution.